Powerlearnproject/se-assignment-day-2-git-and-github-lola-ilori/README.md

   Branching Strategy: Decide how you'll manage branches, single branches or multiple branches

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?
 The README.md file is one of the most important files in a GitHub repository.
 It serves as the entry point for anyone looking to understand, use, or contribute to the project.
-README provides essential information, guiding users and collaborators on how to engage with the project effectively.
+README provides essential information, guiding users and collaborators on effectively engaging with the project.
   The following should be included:
   1. Project Title and Description
   2. Usage Guide